 - Critical Curriculum Studies

 - Educational Placements

 A key strength of the programme is that the practical and taught elements are strongly linked.
-Each week trainees spend time in schools in addition to assessed block placements; this enables the taught the taught elements of the course to be firmly grounded in classroom experience.
+Each week trainees spend time in schools in addition to school placements; this enables the taught the taught elements of the course to be firmly grounded in classroom experience.

 The programme has no formal examinations.
-Instead you will be assessed through written assignments and practical work in school.
-The assessed school placements represent a vital component of this assessment.
+Instead, you will be assessed through written assignments and practical work in schools.
+The school placements represent a vital component towards Qualified Teacher Status (QTS).

-The standards for Qualified Teacher Status require you to be successful in all areas, and from the outset you will be involved in auditing your own learning and setting targets for your own professional development.
+The standards for QTS require you to be successful in all areas, and from the outset you will be involved in reflecting upon your own learning and setting targets for your professional development.